matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.16.47 Constructor with Dep. - build slide](Components/00.16.47.jpg)

-Using just takes a component, which I've constructed using the default def record map to record constructor, and a collection of keys.
+`using` just takes a component, which I've constructed using the default def record map to record constructor, and a collection of keys.
 And those keys are the names of that component's dependency.
 Actually, all it's doing is adding some metadata onto the component.
 But I'm declaring that this component, customers, depends on something named DB and something named email.

 ![00.17.15 Constructor with Dep. - build slide](Components/00.17.15.jpg)